jindrichmynarz/dissertation/parts/statistical_relational_learning.md

 Collective learning *"refers to the effect that an entity's relationships, attributes, or class membership can be predicted not only from the entity's attributes but also from information distributed in the network environment of the entity"* [@Tresp2014, p.
 1550].
 It refers to the *"automatic exploitation of attribute and relationship correlations across multiple interconnections of entities and relations"* [@Nickel2012, p.
 272].
-The exploited contextual information propagates through relations in data, so that the inferred dependencies can span across entity boundaries and involve entities more distant in a relational graph.
+The exploited contextual information propagates through relations in data, so that the inferred dependencies can span across entity boundaries and involve entities that are more distant in a relational graph.
 This feature of collective learning can cope with modelling artefacts in RDF, such as intermediate resources that decompose n-ary relations into binary predicates.

 <!--